Adding Risks and Issues to an Active Project in TeamDynamix

 Adding Risks and Issues to a TeamDynamix Project

 1. Navigate to your Project: Go to the Projects tab in TDNext and select the project you want to add risks or issues to.
-If you cannot see the project, ask the project manager as a resource in the project first.
+If you cannot see the project, ask the project manager for a resource in the project first.

 2. Access Project Risks/Issues Section: On the project page, locate and select either "Issues" or "Risk Register" found in the left side menu.